Tao Lin: Critical response

-Lin's writing has attracted negative and positive criticism from various publications.
+Lin's writing has attracted both negative and positive criticism from various publications.
 Gawker once called him "maybe perhaps the single most irritating person we've ever had to deal with", though he was later "pardoned".
 After reading this criticism, Lin retaliated by completely covering the front door of the Gawker office building with stickers bearing Britney Spears's name.
 Later, Gawker published a piece Lin had written.
 L Magazine wrote, "We've long been deeply irked by Lin's vacuous posturing and 'I know you are but what am I' dorm-room philosophizing".
 Sam Anderson wrote in New York Magazine, "Dismissing Lin, however, ignores the fact that he is deeply smart, funny, and head-over-heels dedicated in exactly the way we like our young artists to be."
 Miranda July has called Lin's work "moving and necessary."